 Please note that as New York laws prohibit a funeral home owning a crematory, all crematories are separately operated.
 This means that the funeral home must charge the crematory fee as a “third party” fee.
 It is not part of their GPL pricing, it is an additional fee that the funeral director pays to the crematory.

 The crematory fee is $180.00 and the NYC cremation permit fee is $40.
-This means that the total package price for a direct cremation in Queens is $695.00.
+With a death certificate and processing fee, this means that the total package price for a direct cremation in Queens is $695.00.

-Direct cremation means a family can manage to conduct dignified funeral services for as little as $695 complete!
+Direct cremation means a family can manage to conduct dignified funeral services for as little as $695!

 Call now on (718) 395-3142 now to arrange a low-cost cremation